WilcoMatthijssen/SubnetCalculator/README.md

 **You can get the latest version by clicking [here](https://github.com/WilcoMatthijssen/SubnetCalculator/blob/master/SubnetCalculator.exe).**

 Works on Windows 10.
-Other programs could work but I havent tested those.
+Other operating systems could work but I havent tested it.

 *This program is unsigned which means Windows will complain that this program could be unsafe.
 Reason for it not being published properly is that I didn't want to spend money on completing the signing process.*